What is a Chiropractor and How Do They Differ from A Physical Therapist?

 Both chiropractors and physical therapists have specialization in diagnosing and treatment of their patients, they do have different areas of specialty.

 Chiropractors are experts at spinal manipulation and spinal adjustments.
 This includes soft tissue manipulation and joint manipulation.
-Chiropractors use this knowledge to develop treatment plans to alleviate pain in patients through physical therapy modalities, manipulation and exercise.
+Chiropractors use this knowledge to develop treatment plans to alleviate spine’s natural curve, you will eventually experience discomfort and back pain over time.
+The spine is designed to carry your weight without pain in patients through physical therapy modalities, manipulation and exercise.

 Doctors of Chiropractic use evidence gained from examination and radiology to support treatment plans for the spine and affected joints, known as “subluxations”.